san983/BaristaMatic/README.md

 *A programming assignment Redpoint applicants*

-* Implemented a Solution in Visual Studio 2010 within 3 projects:
+* Implemented a Solution (BaristaMatic.sln) in Visual Studio 2010 within 3 projects developed in C#:
 *
 *	BaristaMatic.Console (Set this one as startup project) *